-To maintain the effectiveness of Round Rock’s water distribution system, the City will temporarily change its water disinfectant from chloramine (a combination of chlorine and ammonia) to free chlorine for approximately one month beginning May 27 through June 27.
+To maintain the effectiveness of Round Rock’s water distribution system, the City will temporarily change its water disinfectant from chloramine (a combination of chlorine and ammonia) to free chlorine for approximately one month, from Aug.
+3-31, 2026.

-During the conversion, you may notice a chlorine-like taste or smell in your water.
+During conversions, customers may notice a chlorine-like taste or smell in your water.
 This is normal.
 The water will remain safe to drink, bathe in and use for everyday purposes, including watering plants.

 Why Is This Needed?